jssridhar/github-search/Readme.md

 * `npm run dev` Runs a development server, with hot reloading support
 * `npm run prod` Creates a production bundle, runs a local server with the production bundle.

-### Folders
-* `api` - All API requests
-* `components` - React components with self contained styling
-* `pages` - Pages/Views corresponding to routes.
-Routes are auto mapped to pages based on folder structure
-* `public` - Static assets (images etc)
-* `reducers` - Root reducer (Any non slice reducers should be created here)
-* `slices` - Module level reducers.
-Lesser boilerplate based on redux toolkit.
-* `store` - Redux store creator
-* `theme` - Theme folder with styling variables.

-The application has two pages
-* index - Search page with an input box to search for github users by login name.
-Results are shown below
-* user/[username] - User view with parsed json payload, followers, following and repositories

 ### Requirements
 * [x] There is a search bar to let the user search by username (login name)